-Organisation Description and contact details NSPCC helpline for adults Helping adults protect children 24 hours a day.
-For help and support, including anyone needing advice about female genital mutilation, young people affected by gangs, concerns that someone may be a victim of modern slavery contact the NSPCC trained helpline counsellors on: Text 88858 0808 800 5000 help@nspcc.org.uk NSPCC helpline Report Abuse in Bespoke helpline for children and young people who've Education experienced abuse at school, and for worried adults and professionals who need support and guidance: • 0800 136 663 NSPCC Whistleblowing Advice help@nspcc.org.uk Free advice and cuppert for professionals concerned about NSPCC Whistleblowing Advice Free advice and support for professionals concerned about how child protection issues are being handled in their organisation: • 0800 028 0285 UK Safer Internet Centre help@nspcc.org.uk Helpline for professionals working with children and young professional advice line people in the UK with any online safety issues they may face themselves or with children in their care: 0844 381 4772 helpline@saferinternet.org.uk Police Anti-Terrorist Hot Line 0800 789 321 number National Domestic Abuse Helpline Hosted by Refuge , Helpline 0808 2000247 Operation Encompass Resources for schools include free advice from an Education Psychologist about how best to support children via National Helpline 0204 513 9990
+Organisation Description and contact details

+NSPCC helpline for adults Helping adults protect children 24 hours a day.
+For help and support, including anyone needing advice about female genital mutilation, young people affected by gangs, concerns that someone may be a victim of modern slavery contact the NSPCC trained helpline counsellors on: • Text 88858 • 0808 800 5000 • help@nspcc.org.uk

+NSPCC helpline Report Abuse in Bespoke helpline for children and young people who

+Education experienced abuse at school, and for worried adults and

+professionals who need support and guidance, including for

+non-recent abuse:

+• 0800 136 663

+help@nspcc.org.uk

+NSPCC Whistleblowing Advice Free advice and support for professionals concerned about

+how child protection issues are being handled in their

+organisation:

+0800 028 0285

+help@nspcc.org.uk

-Organisation Description and contact details Report harmful online content UK Safer Internet Centre - report online harm.
-A national reporting centre that has been designed to assist anyone in reporting harmful content online CEOP - to report online sexual abuse or the way someone has been communicating online Report Abuse in Education helpline Young people who have experienced abuse at school and parents and teachers who are concerned about sexual abuse in education settings can call the Report Abuse in Education helpline on 0800 136 663 or email help@nspcc.org.uk Harmful Sexual Behaviour Support Services SWGfL Harmful Sexual Behaviour Support Service for the children's workforce 0344 2250623 or email hsbsupport@swgfl.org.uk Stop it now!
-For worries about a child's sexual behaviour, 0808 1000 900
+Organisation Description and contact details UK Safer Internet Centre Helpline for professionals working with children and young professional advice line people in the UK with any online safety issues they may face themselves or with children in their care: • 0844 381 4772 helpline@saferinternet.org.uk Police Anti-Terrorist Hot Line 0800 789 321 number National Domestic Abuse Hosted by Refuge, Helpline 0808 2000247 Helpline Operation Encompass Resources for schools include free advice from an Education Psychologist about how best to support children via National Helpline 0204 513 9990 Report harmful online content UK Safer Internet Centre - report online harm.
+A national reporting centre that has been designed to assist anyone in reporting harmful content online CEOP - to report online sexual abuse or the way someone has been communicating online Report online material promoting terrorism or extremism Report Abuse in Education helpline Young people who have experienced abuse at school and parents and teachers who are concerned about sexual abuse in education settings can call the Report Abuse in Education helpline on 0800 136 663 or email help@nspcc.org.uk Harmful Sexual Behaviour Support Services SWGfL Harmful Sexual Behaviour Support Service for the children's workforce 0344 2250623 or email hsbsupport@swgfl.org.uk Stop it now!
+For worries about a child's sexual behaviour, 0808 1000 900.
+Includes